-In total, RFC North Sea-Mediterranean identified 72 projects or programs which may go live in a 10 year time horizon for a total cost of approximately 6.5 billion euros.
-The table below provide the complete list of these projects.
+In total, RFC North Sea-Mediterranean identified a list of projects or programs which may go live in a 10 year time horizon.
+The tables below provide the complete list of these projects.

 WARNING: this list displayed in the table below is provided on an indicative basis.
 This matter falls within the remit of the Member States, in accordance with the principle of subsidiarity.
 A number of technical, political or financial factors may affect the completion of the listed projects.
 It is therefore possible that at least some of these projects will not be put into service or will be delayed.
 Similarly, the dates and costs presented in this list may be modified from time to time in the future.